Warming into the Work Week - KION546

 WEATHER STORY

-Sunday: Partly cloudy on the coast and mostly sunny inland.
-Temperatures will warm slightly, except 60s along the coast, with 70s inland.
-A light breeze along the coast, windy for inland valleys in the late afternoon and early evening.

 Overnight: Low clouds fill back in around the coast and inland valleys.
-Widespread 40s for most areas across the Central Coast.
-A few 30s possible for inland locations.

-Extended: The gradual warm up will be short-lived.
-The ridge will start to flatten by mid-week which will slightly drop temperatures for the remainder of the week.
-Temperatures won't fluctuate much.
+Expect lows in the upper 40s to around 50ºF on the coast with upper 30s to 40s inland.

+Monday: Low clouds retreat to the coast early with only a few lingering on the Monterey Coast during the day.
+Otherwise, mostly sunny with a few high clouds passing through.
+Expect warmer temperatures with highs in the low 60s to mid-70s on the coast—warmest on the north side of the bay—and low 70s to low 90s inland.
+Gusty northwesterly/onshore/up-valley winds in the afternoon and early evening.

+Tuesday: Mostly sunny throughout the day.
+Slightly cooler over all with coastal highs in the 60s to low 70s—warmest on the north side of the bay—and 70s to 80s inland.
+Breezy in the hills early, then gusty onshore/up-valley winds in the afternoon and early evening.

 -------------------------------------------------------------------------